How to crochet a sweater

 4. Do not forget to make a gauge – This would save you time and prevent so much stress.

 5. Take a photo of your project with the hook and yarn label clearly shown.
-This helps to remind you the hook size and the brand and lot color of the yarn.
-Most times we end to make multiple projects at the same time and might forget the accessory details.
+This helps remind you of the hook size, brand, and lot color of the yarn.
+Most times, we end up doing multiple projects at the same time and might forget the accessory details.
 Alternatively, you could use a project tracker to record the details of your project.

-7. Weave in your ends – This prevents having your projects from unraveling and makes it look professional.
+7. Weave in your ends – This prevents your projects from unraveling and makes them look professional.

 Similar Posts